-Progressive rate (or variable rate) springs have uneven spaces between their coils; they lack the uniformity that linear rate springs are known for.
-As a result, progressive-rate springs will have a different deflection rate along their length; the rate increases as the spring is compressed further.
+Variable or progressive rate springs have uneven spaces between their coils; they lack the uniformity that linear rate springs are known for.
+As a result, variable-rate springs will have a different deflection rate along their length, which increases as the spring is compressed further.

 Progressive rates are popular for vehicle suspensions as they will stiffen quickly.
 For example, the adaptable nature of the rate lets these suspension springs readily absorb the varying amounts of force from an uneven road.
 The varied applications progressive springs are needed for have created two subcategories of progressive rates.